PhilJbt/CookiesCacheWhitelistClean/docs/README.md

 ![splash](img/header.png)

-Tired of having gigabytes used by different caches?\
+Tired of seeing gigabytes used by several different types of caches?\
-Set your own whitelists, and everything else will be emptied when your browser starts up!
+Set your own whitelists, and everything else will be removed when your browser starts up!

 [<img src="img/download.png">](#)